THE SUNDERLAND SITE - PAGE 013

 The cement was then spread over the surface, and Mr. Bramwell handed a silver trowel to Mr. Hudson, wherewith to adjust it.

 The stone, which had been suspended by the usual means during these proceedings, was then lowered into its intended site ; and Mr. Hudson, having applied the rule and square, and thereby ascertained that is was properly adjusted, struck it three blows with the mallet.
 Mr. Hudson then delivered the inaugural oration.

 The Directors of the Company and a large party of individuals afterwards dined together in the Bridge Hotel ; and the proceedings of the day were closed by a grand ball in the Atheneum, which was attended by upwards of a thousand of the elite of the community.

 For your pleasure & interest.

 An image which does not relate to Len Charlton's article above & almost certainly does not relate to Sunderland either - but surely merits inclusion somewhere on site.
 The 'A Little Ship' image pleases me each time I look at it & may well please you also.
-The postcard was an e-Bay item, published by Lilywhite, which did not sell, for GBP 4.99, on Feb.
+The postcard was an eBay item, published by Lilywhite, which did not sell, for GBP 4.99, on Feb.
 19, 2012.
-Do check with cobwebpostcards, the e-Bay vendor, as to its possibly still being available.
+By vendor cobwebpostcards.
 A fine image indeed, slightly modified for better presentation on this page.

 A SITE SEARCH FACILITY